-Jointly developed by the National Library of New Zealand and the New Zealand Ministry of Education, the Guidelines (2002) were published to help school principals, boards of trustees, school library teams and classroom teachers develop their school libraries to support students’ learning.
+These guidelines developed by the National Library of New Zealand and the New Zealand Ministry of Education in 2002, have helped principals, teachers, boards of trustees, and library teams develop their school libraries to support student learning.

 At the heart of these guidelines is a conceptual framework of six guiding principles for library development: